lexie70/React-practice/README.md

 <!--id attribute to the input  -->
 <!-- use for attribute to the inputs label with the id-->

-3. On submit add the resulting user to an array called profileData
+3. On submit add the resulting user to an array called oro
    <!-- crate an array for sending the data and storaging -->
  <!-- using an useState to set the state of the array profileData -->